Donor Eggs for Surrogacy

 Same-sex male couples and single men can build a family using the techniques of reproductive medicine.
-The combination of IVF using donor eggs, fertilized with sperm of one of the intended parents and a surrogate carrier enables them to have their own biological children.
+The combination of IVF using donor eggs, fertilized with sperm of one of the intended parents and a gestational carrier enables them to have their own biological children.

 Using donated eggs offers a dramatically improved outlook and a first-rate chance for couples to build a family.